 Second, I really don’t give a shit about fat shaming.
 But the woman is not in the slightest bit fat.
 It is a ridiculous conceit.
 It makes absolutely no sense.
 She is buxom, one of the few enjoyable aspects of this filmic turdpile

 So, the film is abusive and retrograde, which I for one will not let stand even at the expense of your enjoyment.
 Perhaps worse, it doesn’t even know what a fat person looks like.
 Ridiculous.

 In this years’ entry, let us take up the Martin Freeman-Joanna Page story line.
 Apparently, these two meet while playing body doubles on the set of a porn flick.
 This seemed absurd, but I did my legwork.
-As confirmed by the screenwriter and much of the commentary, it is a porn flick.
+As confirmed by the screenwriter and much of the commentary, they are, indeed, supposed to be on the set of a porn flick.

-Now, from what I have heard about pornography, hardcore or arty soft core, one of its principal economic draws to a producer or an investor is that production values are limited to non-existent.
-Yet, by the looks of the sets and the crew and the fact that there are stand-ins for the actors who will be doing the actual act on camera, this appears to be a multi-million dollar production.
+Yet, by the looks of the sets and the crew and the fact that there are stand-ins for the actors who will be performing the actual sex act on camera, this appears to be a multi-million dollar production.

 What could that amount be?
 A couple of quid?

 This is a job . . . okay, it’s not a job, because this premise is so mind-boggling lazy and ridiculous, but were it a job, it is one for meth heads.

 This movie even perverts porn.
 Is nothing sacred?